 President, Chief Executive Officer and Co-Founder

-He holds a M.B.A. in International Studies from the University of Hartford and a B.S. in Business Administration, Aviation and Engineering from Embry-Riddle Aeronautical University.
+Darin holds a M.B.A. in International Studies from the University of Hartford and a B.S. in Business Administration and Aviation from Embry-Riddle Aeronautical University.

 Chief Privacy & Security Officer and Founder, CISSP, CCSP, CIPP/US, CIPT

-Chris is responsible for ClearDATA’s defense-in-depth approach to cybersecurity and privacy by design.
-He manages the risks and business impacts faced by global healthcare organizations, with a specific focus on cyber threats, privacy violations, security incidents, social engineering attempts, and data breaches.
-He is a Certified Information Privacy Professional (CIPP/US) and Certified Information Privacy Technologist (CIPT) from the International Association of Privacy Professionals, and Certified Information Systems Security Professional (CISSP) from (ISC)2.
-As one of the leading experts on patient privacy and PHI security, Chris has authored dozens of articles and is a frequent speaker at healthcare industry events.
-Additionally, he provides consulting services to a wide array of healthcare organization and the technology vendors that support them.
+He is a Certified Information Privacy Professional (CIPP/US) and Certified Information Privacy Technologist (CIPT) from the International Association of Privacy Professionals (IAPP), and Certified Information Systems Security Professional (CISSP) and Certified Cloud Security Professional from (ISC)2.
+As one of the leading experts on patient privacy and health data security, Chris has authored dozens of articles and is a frequent speaker at national healthcare industry events.

 He holds a M.B.A. and B.S. in Economics from Arizona State University.